Georgekemk/Educopter/software/README.md

 I used Oracle VirtualBox box to run a version of Ubuntu but you can use any VM that you prefer.
 The guide for to install Ubuntu on Oracle VirtualBox can be found here: https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox

+As a visual aid, the general overview of the workflow on the VM and the Raspberry Pi is shown by the diagram below

 ---